ekammerloher/comsolkit/README.md

 - It is recomended to start out from a template Comsol model and use comsolkit to work on it. templates are provided in [tempate/](template/).
 See the [README](template/README.md) of the template folder.

 # Structure
 comsolkit is tag driven.
 Properties are internally accessed by tag from the corresponding Comsol features.
-All features created by comsolkit have a tag prefix `'layer_'`.
+All features created by comsolkit in Comsol have a tag prefix `'layer_'`.

 A base class [comsolkit.ComsolModel](ComsolModel.m) handles saving/loading and model management tasks.